oliverbross/morserino-web/README.md

 # Morserino Web

 ## Overview
 Morserino Web is a web-based application designed to interact with the [Morserino-32](https://www.morserino.info/), a versatile Morse code training device.
-The application allows users to practice Morse code by connecting to the Morserino-32 via the Web Serial API, selecting training modes (e.g., real words, callsigns, QSOs), and tracking performance statistics.
+The application allows users to practice Morse code by connecting to the Morserino-32 via the Web Serial API, selecting training modes (e.g., real words from a comprehensive English dictionary, callsigns, QSOs), and tracking performance statistics.
 Built with HTML, JavaScript, and PHP, it uses a MariaDB database to store user accounts and session data, with Chart.js for visualizing training progress.

+**Key Enhancement**: The Real Words training mode now uses a comprehensive 4.2MB English dictionary containing 400,000+ words, providing virtually unlimited vocabulary variety for Morse code practice.

 The project is hosted at [https://om0rx.com/morserino](https://om0rx.com/morserino) and aims to provide a user-friendly platform for Morse code enthusiasts to improve their skills.